sarada-mohanty/sample-cognito-integrated-bedrock-agents-chat-ui/README.md

 **Why**: To provide a production-ready solution for deploying secure AI chat applications with minimal setup.

-The solution leverages Amazon Amplify for hosting and deployment, while implementing secure access through Amazon Cognito's User and Identity Pools for temporary credential management and API authentication.
+The solution leverages AWS Amplify for hosting and deployment, while implementing secure access through Amazon Cognito's User and Identity Pools for temporary credential management and API authentication.

 ## Architecture Overview